sparkutils/quality/docs/getting_started/index.md

 !!! note "Pure SQL only"
     Lambdas, blooms and map's cannot be constructed via pure sql, so the functionality of these on Thrift/Hive servers is limited.

+### Query Optimisations

+The Quality SparkExtension also provides query plan optimisers that re-write as_uuid and id_base64 usage when compared to strings.
+This allows BI tools to use the results of view containing as_uuid or id_base64 strings in dashboards.
+When the BI tool filters or selects on these strings passed down to the **same view**, the string is converted back into its underlying parts.
+This allows for predicate pushdowns and other optimisations against the underlying parts instead of forcing conversions to string.

+These two currently existing optimisations are applied to joins and filters against =, <=>, >, >=, <, <= and "in".

+In order to use the query optimisations within normal job / calculator writing you must still register via spark.sql.extensions but you'll also be able to continue using the rest of the Quality functionality.

 ### Configuring on Databricks runtimes